 - Consent to Health Care for Minor laws

-In light of the additional clarity added under the new laws, the revising of the recording requirements, and the additional assurances offered to banks and financial institutions, which all should result in less hassle and delays for agents acting under a power of attorney, we are of the opinion that it would be prudent for North Carolina residents to execute new Durable Power of Attorney documents under the new laws.
-If assistance is needed with updating your Durable Power of Attorney documents, or if you have questions regarding the new law or general estate planning, please contact Carolina Family Estate Planning at 919-694-4499 to discuss scheduling a consultation or attending one of our free public seminars.
+In light of the additional clarity provided by the new laws, the revised recording requirements, and the additional assurances offered to banks and financial institutions, which all should result in less hassle and delays for agents acting under a power of attorney, we believe it would be prudent for North Carolina residents to execute new Durable Power of Attorney documents under the new laws.